Transfer Pricing in Chile

 Comparability Analysis in Chile

-In accordance with article 3.2 of Circular No. 29 issued by the Internal Revenue Service (SII), the following criteria will be followed in order to perform the comparability analysis:
+According to article 3.2 of Circular No. 29 issued by the Internal Revenue Service (SII), the following criteria will be followed to perform the comparability analysis:

 - Characteristics of the goods or services.